ReviveSoft/InputronExamples/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the different examples of forms/applications that can be built using inputron components.

 ## Learn More